 Dry your hair and beard thoroughly.
 Leaving water to dry naturally ends up leaving trace minerals which irritate and dry out the skin beneath the beard and on the scalp.

-I always found Argan oil or Coconut oil to be very hydrating after a shower and would apply liberally, massaging it into my scalp.
+I always found an Argan beard oil base or Jojoba beard oil base to be very hydrating after a shower and would apply liberally, massaging it into my scalp.
 This rich oils will target inflammation, restore moisture and protect the skin from external factors.
 Apply to dry hair and let it absorb before your head hits the pillow!